lilamcilveen/PizzaFactory/README.md

  - the client class treats contrete objects (eg. CheesePizza) as base class objects
  - the client class does not need to know the type of concrete object (due to polymorphism)

+How to run:
-Input the type of pizza you want to order.
+ - Input the type of pizza you want to order.
-"cheese", "hawaiian", "combination"
+ - "cheese", "hawaiian", "combination"

 Example: